 Mitchel, Henry H., Black Belief.
 New York: Harper & Row, Publishers, 1975.

 Moore, Rebecca, Anthony B. Pinn, and Mary R. Sawyer (editors), Peoples Temple and Black Religion in America.
-Bloomington and Indianapolis: Indiana University Press, 2004.
+Bloomington and Indianapolis: University of Indiana Press, 2004.

 Moore, Rebecca, Understanding Jonestown and Peoples Temple.
 Westport, Ct.: Praeger Publishers, 2009.